What is Neuromuscular Dentistry?

 The temporomandibular joint is the joint that connects your jaw to your skull.
 This joint combines a hinge action with sliding motions.
-When there is an inherent misalignment of the jaw or teeth, or if there has been an injury, this can lead to a localized pain disorder called temporomandibular joint syndrome or disorder (TMJ).
+When there is an inherent misalignment of the jaw or teeth, or if there has been an injury, this can lead to a localized pain disorder called temporomandibular joint syndrome (TMJ) or temporomandibular disorder (TMD).

 These are the signs that you may have alignment problems causing TMJ: